Oxtex dental and oral

 Currently available soft tissue expanders have not been used in in these areas so far due to their unsuitable expansion properties.
 The Oxtex soft tissue expanders address these shortcomings in a variety of different areas.

 Cross bite is a significant misalignment of the upper and lower jaws resulting in anterior crossnbite (where the upper front teeth are in front of the lower teeth) or posterior cross bite (the opposite).
 The condition is both uncomfortable and painful and makes simple tasks such as eating very difficult.
-There is a high prevalence of crossbite in the Far East with 7-10% of the Malaysian population being affected.
+There is a high prevalence of crossbite in the Far East.
 Most cross bite cases are never corrected and there are multiple techniques available to improve teeth alignment.
 In some cases, however, it is necessary to create a crack in the hard palate and move the two halves apart mechanically.
 In these cases additional soft tissue is needed in order to cover the newly formed bone.
-In partnership with the University of Oxford, Oxtex has secured a research collaboration with the University of Malaya to develop devices for the treatment of cross bite in humans.

 Cleft palates fall in the category of deformities at birth (congenital deformities).
 In the developed world surgical correction of a cleft palate is normally done between 9-12 months after birth whereas in developing countries such interventions may be done much later in childhood, or even adulthood.
 The surgical procedure to repair a cleft palate often requires tissue to be taken from the roof of the mouth to help bridge the gap.
 Occasionally, such an intervention may require more than one operation.
 Oxtex devices may be used in such cases to expand the mucoperisteum of the hard palate in order to generate additional soft tissue.